jotafeldmann/elevators/README.md

 Simulate elevators service, given a number of floors X elevators.

 ## Motivation
-I use elevators everyday.
-But everytime I think "all this elevators behaviour can be improved, somehow".
+We use elevators everyday.
+But everytime I think "all this elevator's behaviours can be improved, somehow".
-So, as a programmer, I've think how to describe this challenge in a generic model, just for fun.
+So, as a programmer, I'm thinking how to describe this challenge in a generic model, just for fun.
-The result is this repository.

 ## Purpose